UX designer jobs: User experience vs Interaction vs UI vs Product Designer

 I’ve had every job title on this list.
 I’ve been a UI designer, a UX designer, a Product designer, and an Interaction designer.

-I had exactly the same core responsibilities: produce wireframes using user centered design methodologies.
-I’ve even worked on design systems and created design system components and patterns, and I didn’t have an ‘official’ design system title.
+I’ve even worked on design systems and created design system components and patterns, but I didn’t have an ‘official’ design system title.

-I’ve also been a manager, but still had a “Lead” title, rather than “Manager”.
+I’ve also been a manager, but I still had a “Lead” title rather than “Manager.”

 Titles are highly dependent on the company and where the industry is.

 The team and project will also dictate the type of skills that are needed.
-For example, if the company is hiring someone to design a database builder, its possible that the emphasis would be more on the interaction design rather than visual design.
+For example, if the company hires someone to design a database builder, the emphasis would be more on interaction rather than visual design.

-If you’re looking to get into UX, you should feel comfortable applying to any of these job titles.
-The job requirements should list out anything specific you need to know that’s out of the scope of general responsibilities.
+You should feel comfortable applying to any of these job titles to get into UX.
+The job requirements should list anything specific you need to know outside the scope of general responsibilities.

-Generally speaking, all of these roles will be similar in the day to day to work, with the exception of highly visual design focused responsibilities like design systems.
+Generally speaking, these roles will be similar in the day-to-day work, except for highly visual design-focused responsibilities like design systems.